Tell Me Where It Hurts (The Real Milli Vanilli song)

-"Tell Me Where It Hurts" is a song written by Diane Warren originally recorded by the Real Milli Vanilli for their 1991 album The Moment of Truth.
-The song has been covered by many artists in the subsequent years.
+"Tell Me Where It Hurts" is a song written by Diane Warren and originally recorded by Milli Vanilli for their upcoming album Keep On Running.
+However, due to the lip-synching scandal, the group The Real Milli Vanilli was formed while Keep On Running was released as their 1991 album The Moment of Truth.
+The song has been covered by many artists in subsequent years.

 Try 'N' B version

 The song was first covered by German group Try 'N' B. The group was formed by two members of the Real Milli Vanilli with two new members, and their album was essentially an updated version of that group's album.
 The group were the first to release the song as a single in 1992, as the second single of their album (titled "Sexy Eyes" in Europe and self-titled in America), but it failed to chart.

 Kathy Troccoli version

-Christian music artist Kathy Troccoli covered the song for her 1994 album Kathy Troccoli and released it as the lead single.
+Contemporary Christian music artist Kathy Troccoli covered the song for her 1994 album Kathy Troccoli and released it as the lead single.
 It became her second song to enter the Billboard Hot 100, peaking at No. 88.
 The song fared better on the Adult Contemporary charts, where it peaked at No. 16.